zixin448/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2.  camNUS shows a list of persons
+2.  camNUS shows a list of persons.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific person in the list.
-4.  camNUS deletes the person
+4.  camNUS deletes the person.

     Use case ends.